 The majority of patients are satisfied with the outcome of this surgery.
-The success rate of big toe (first metatarsophalangeal) joint cheilectomy surgery is about 80%.
+The success rate of big toe (first metatarsophalangeal) joint surgery is about 80%.
 There are general risks of surgery: infection, blood clots, CRPS, mal/non-union of bone (see links) and specific risks related to this operation:

 - Wound infection 7%

 - Bone infection 1%

 - Sensitive or painful scarring (5%)

 - Numbness or sensitivity in the toe (5%)

 - Pain in the ball of the foot

 - Residual pain despite surgery

 - Worse foot pain

-- Recurrence of bump
+- Recurrent deformity

 - Persistent swelling (5%)

+- Metalwork problems (5%)

 - Risk of vascular compromise (1%)

 - Complex regional pain syndrome (1%)

 - DVT

 - PE (1%) (potentially life threatening)

 - Amputation (0.01%)

 - Death (0.001%)

 - Need for further surgery

 - Risk of patient dissatisfaction with the outcomes of surgery